-The Kindergarten Inclusion Support Program provides support to educators who have a child with a disability attending their state funded Kindergarten program
+The Kindergarten Inclusion Support Program provides support to educators who have a child with a disability attending their state funded Kindergarten program.
+This program is available in the Geelong & Barwon, Warrnambool & South West regions.

 This program has been amazing for our son who has moved forward in leaps and bounds.
 The program has enabled him to further his social skills and attempt to make some friends.
 The enjoyment he has now at kinder is incredible…Parent